jlacc78391/lmapr1492/README.md

-This repository contains all notebooks and files related to the course LMAPR1492 - Materials Physics, thaught at UCLouvain.
+This repository contains all notebooks and files related to the course LMAPR1492 - Materials Physics, thaught at UCLouvain by Pr.
+Gian-Marco Rignanese and Pr.
+Luc Piraux.
+All notebooks were developed on the JupyterHub.